State of Oklahoma v. Morrow, Rise Jo (CF-2022-131)

 -The autopsy says sepsis and wounds contributed to his death. - Lori Fullbright

-Morrow is being charged under Section § 21-717, which infers the 2020 attack was off-property.
-"Owner of mischievous animal which kills person.
-If the owner of a mischievous animal, knowing its propensities, wilfully suffers it to go at large, or keeps it without ordinary care, and such animal, while so at large or not confined, kills any human being who has taken all the precautions … to avoid such animal, the owner is deemed guilty of manslaughter in the second degree."
+Morrow is being charged under Section § 21-717 of state code: "Owner of mischievous animal which kills person.
+If the owner of a mischievous animal, knowing its propensities, willfully suffers it to go at large, or keeps it without ordinary care, and such animal, while so at large or not confined, kills any human being who has taken all the precautions which the circumstances permitted, to avoid such animal, the owner is deemed guilty of manslaughter in the second degree."

 During the dog's last vicious attack, Hurley mauled a married couple and a woman who tried to intervene.
 The wife in the married couple required long-term hospitalization.
-She was likely still hospitalized when her husband "returned" to the hospital because his bite wounds became infected.
+After receiving initial care for his wounds, her husband "returned" to the hospital because his bite injuries became infected.
 Sepsis and wounds were contributing factors to his death, according to the autopsy.
-The amount of misery this couple has suffered due to this known vicious dog cannot be calculated.
+The amount of misery this couple has suffered due to a known vicious dog cannot be calculated.

 On April 26, 2022, a $40,000 bench warrant was issued for Morrow for failure to appear in court.
 On May 10, a judge issued a forfeiture for Morrow's initial bail amount of $20,000.
 The bondsman was ordered to deposit the $20,000 to the court within 91 days.
 However, Morrow was located that very day and held in custody at the Rogers County Jail, according to court filings.
 Her next scheduled court date is an arraignment on May 16.
 The court appointed OIDS as her counsel.1